Ramish93/AWS-Cloud-Practioner-Prep/README.md

     - there are predefined reports make you can download with your data.
     - it also tries to predic cost for upcoming 3 months.
     - gives recommendations for cost optimizations by UI or by API.
+- AWS Application Cost Profiler:
+- provides you the ability to track the consumption of shared AWS resources used by software applications and report granular cost breakdown across tenant base.
+You can achieve economies of scale with the shared infrastructure model, while still maintaining a clear line of sight to detailed resource consumption information across multiple dimensions.
 - AWS Budgets:
   - utilizes data from cost explorer and track all AWS services, track cost per service, service usage, reserved instance utilization, coverage and saving plans.
+- The AWS Cost & Usage Report :

+  - is a single location for accessing comprehensive information about your
+  - AWS costs and usage.
+    The AWS Cost & Usage Report lists AWS usage for each service category used by an account and its IAM users in hourly or daily line items, as well as any tags that you have activated for cost allocation purposes.

 - Cost planing tools:

   - (deprecated now)AWS TCO (total cost of ownership) calculator. for organizations considering from their own data center to cloud. help make a case to transition to cloud.
 Based on a lot of customer feedback, the AWS TCO Calculator has been replaced by the AWS Pricing Calculator.